StatsDL/RLCT/README.md

 To replicate the experimental results, execute the notebook `example_A2C.ipynb`.

 You can obtain the publicly available data used in this work.
 Note that datasets such as EUR/USD, USD/AUD, USD/GBP, USD/CNY, and USD/CAD require Yahoo Finance credentialing for access.

+## Codes

+The Python codes are in two formats.
+The proposed methodologies and compared ones are in the main branch for univariates, while for multi-horizon, the codes are in a multivariable file.